stack83com/statamic-chatgpt-integration/README.md

-# Openai
+# Statamic ChatGPT Integration

-> Openai is a Statamic addon that does something pretty neat.
+> Statamic ChatGPT Integration is a Statamic addon that does something pretty neat.

 ## Features